By William Van Zyl

 A clean slate?

 A caveat here: Sometimes, the wronged person changes their mind over time and opens up.
-That person will go to the police or see a lawyer, and as you have guessed, the whole wonderful story of the power of the Word, life-changing power of the Holy Spirit blew up in the face of the now innocent, forgiven, and converted person.
+That person will go to the police or see a lawyer, and as you have guessed, the whole remarkable story of the power of the Word, life-changing power of the Holy Spirit blew up in the face of the now innocent, forgiven, and converted person.
 He or she could have been on the straight and narrow for 40 years or more.

 What do we make of this?